KumaV1/Runescape-Encounters-in-Melvor/Readme.md

       * Shop purchase to be able to gain Resonant anima of Bik through skilling
       * Shop purchase to be able to buy higher tier Bik trove, also including skilling offhands (combined with above purchase, would make skilling offhands obtainable without combat)
     * Scriptures / Manuscripts as Consumables
-    * Weapons being (among) the generally strongest for "Melvor Full", at least purely offensively
+    * Weapons being (among) the strongest, at least purely offensively
     * If an idea comes to mind, then a Tzhaar combat area and Tzekhaar front would drop Tokkul to spend on something
     * One time shop purchase per front that buffs a skilling activity (or alternatively some combat stats/effects), akin to the elemental dungeon purchases
       * Idea for combat stats/effects would be "X% increased change to stun/frostbite/poison/burn"